Rupert Murdoch's succession drama reaches its finale

 The article even claimed Lachlan suspected James of feeding stories to Succession's scriptwriters, and that the divorce settlement between Rupert and Jerry included a stipulation that she couldn't give story ideas to the show's writers.

-Earlier this year, Jesse Armstrong said people questioning the inspiration for his storylines had asked "did the Murdochs whisperer in your ear?"
+Earlier this year, Jesse Armstrong said people questioning the inspiration for his storylines had asked "did the Murdochs whisper in your ear?"

 He replied: "No, we read Vanity Fair - they're slagging each other off in the pages...
 You don't need to go for lunch with those people."